saulwilcox-jisc/drupal8-php7-ansible-vagrant/README.md

 In the Vagrantfile you'll see that the VM has a fixed IP of 88.88.88.8.
 Typically this would be mapped to something more meaningful in your /etc/hosts file.

-You'll still need to run the drupal install script, clone sites & modules and import a database.
+You may need to run the drupal install script if you don't have a complete sites folder already.
+Then clone the codebase and import a database dump.

 When that's all done, the usual 'drush cr all' command should give you a working site.